the-frey/the-frey.github.com/index.md

 ## Posts:

+18 Aug 2014 &raquo; <a href="/2014/08/18/monitoring-docker-containers-with-monit/">Monitoring Docker Containers With Monit</a>

 30 July 2014 &raquo; <a href="/2014/07/30/entering-a-running-docker-container/">Entering a Running Docker Container</a>

 31 May 2014 &raquo; <a href="/2014/05/31/working-with-stardog/">Working with the Stardog HTTP API</a>